loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **RegExMatch(RegularExpression, String)**

-* RegularExpression - the regular expressions string;
+* RegularExpression - the regular expressions string.
 * String - the input string.

 Checks the string and regular expression matching.